-[.]
-See p.
+^{75.} See p.
 9-10 of this position paper.

-75 .
-See p.
+^{76.} See p.
 9 of this position paper.

-76 .
-See p.
+^{77.} See p.
 21-22 of this position paper.

-conflict intensity is low and the concrete security need for restricting liberties is minor, the weight that should be granted to the right to protest as a means for ensuring an orderly life - is greater.
+liberties is minor, the weight that should be granted to the right to protest as a means for ensuring an orderly life - is greater.

-In a situation where the balance between the security needs of the occupying power and the interests of the residents of the occupied territory tilts towards the latter, as a result of the aforementioned circumstances, there is no real conflict between humanitarian law and human rights law as to the application of the right to demonstrate under an occupation.
+In a situation where the balance between the security needs of the occupying power and the interest of the residents of the occupied territory tilts towards the latter, as a result of the aforementioned circumstances, there is no real conflict between humanitarian law and human rights law as to the application of the right to demonstrate under an occupation.
 In fact, according to our position, and based on an analysis of the right to demonstrate and its limitations, in the present reality in the West Bank these two bodies of law are compatible and impose an obligation to respect freedom of expression and protest and to protect it.

-Furthermore, in the absence of specific rules for this situation under humanitarian law, it is our opinion that precedence must be given to human rights laws that grant an explicit and wide protection to this right and limit the violation thereof to exceptional and clear cases.77
+Furthermore, in the absence of specific rules for this situation under humanitarian law, it is our opinion that precedence must be given to human rights laws, which grant an explicit and wide protection to this right and limit the violation thereof to exceptional and clear cases.78